KSym04/simple-phalcon/README.md

 # Simple Phalcon

-Just a simple site build with Phalcon
+Just a simple web app using Phalcon